ekmixon/analyzeMFT3/README.md

 Installation
 ===========
-You should now be able to install analyzeMFT with pip:
+This needs to be updated to support Python3.
+As of now, to get the Python2 version you should now be able to install analyzeMFT with pip:

     pip install analyzeMFT